-Students who do not have the flexibility to attend classes offered in a traditional semester find success with the online format.
+Students who do not have the flexibility to attend classes offered in a traditional semester find success with the Adult Degree Program format.
 This format builds on relevant adult life learning experiences and requires a good deal of self-direction.
-Courses are offered in an accelerated eight-week format.
+Students move through the program as a member of a cohort and attend classes one night a week for four hours and occasionally on Saturdays, or in a completely online format.
+These non-standard semester dates are different from those published in the Academic Calendar and may be obtained online or from the Adult Degree Office.